How to use the online gallery

 To use the Borough Collection online search facility, follow the link to View the Borough Collection online.

-Our art collection contains many fascinating artworks, despite its relatively compact size.
+Our art collection contains many fascinating artworks.
 Its home is Guildford House Gallery, an intriguing Seventeenth Century town house in Guildford High Street.

-The council acquired the gallery building in 1957, and after restoration to much of its original appearance, the building opened as Guildford Borough Art Gallery in 1959.
+We acquired the gallery building in 1957, and after restoration, the building opened as Guildford Borough Art Gallery in 1959.

 Borough Art Collection

-Today, Guildford House Gallery is well-known in Surrey and beyond for the borough collection and its exciting programme of temporary exhibitions.
-Annual visitor numbers regularly exceed 100,000 which makes it one of the most popular cultural destinations in Surrey.
+Guildford House Gallery is well-known in Surrey and beyond for the borough collection and its exciting programme of temporary exhibitions.
+We get more than 100,000 visitors each year, which makes it one of the most popular cultural destinations in Surrey.

 The gallery was built as a private house for John Childe, a London attorney and three times Mayor of Guildford, in about 1660.
-Built in an early neo-classical style, it contains many fine original architectural period features, including wooden wall panelling, fine 17th century plaster ceilings, rare espagnolette iron window bolts and an ornately carved Restoration staircase with fruit, flower and acanthus leaf carving.
-The fine fittings of the house often surprise visitors and serve as an impressive backdrop to the borough collection.
+Built in an early neo-classical style, it contains many original architectural period features, including wooden wall panelling, fine 17th century plaster ceilings, rare espagnolette iron window bolts and an ornately carved Restoration staircase with fruit, flower and acanthus leaf carving.
+The fittings of the house often surprise visitors and make an impressive backdrop to the borough collection.

 The collection comprises more than 550 pieces and small collections.
 Many objects consist of multiple parts so the number of works comes close to 800.
-They span more than 250 years and include a plethora of media - oil paintings, watercolours, pastels, etchings, engravings, prints, textiles, ceramics, sculpture and glass.
+They span more than 250 years and include different media - oil paintings, watercolours, pastels, etchings, engravings, prints, textiles, ceramics, sculpture and glass.

 In addition, there are interesting period furniture pieces on display within the gallery, including a 17th century court cupboard and a number of 17th and 18th century vernacular sideboards and chests of drawers.
 The oil paintings form only one facet of this exciting and varied collection.